 Since 1957, the Arizona Humane Society (AHS) has fostered the belief that every pet deserves a good life.
-With a vision to end animal suffering, we rescue, heal, adopt and advocate for animals, while inspiring community action and compassion on their behalf.
+With a vision to end animal suffering, we rescue, heal, adopt and advocate for sick, injured and abused animals.

 What once began as a small shelter established by a compassionate group of volunteers has since grown to become the state’s largest animal welfare and protection agency, as well as the state’s designated responder for animals in distress during natural disasters.